iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Tuning Tab Configurations
 **************************
-Now, you can move onto the Tuning tab.
+Now, you can move on to the Tuning tab.
 This also has a large number of parameters, but the majority of them can be safely left at their defaults.
-There are only 2 that you are interested in for this example:
+There are only 2 that must be altered for this example:

 * **Max Volts**: Set *Max Volts* to **5V**.
 This parameter sets the maximum voltage the module will use when in Voltage mode.
 Voltage mode interprets setpoints as a value between 0V and this maximum voltage.
 If your maximum voltage is set to 5V, then a 50% setpoint will set the module to spin with 2.5V.
 5V